drjohnnycheng/wordtm-docs/README.rst

 License
 -------

-``wordtm`` was created by Johnny Cheng.
+``cwordtm`` was created by Johnny Cheng.
 It is licensed under the terms of the MIT license.

 Credits
 -------

-``wordtm`` was created under the guidance of Jehovah, the Lord.
+``cwordtm`` was created under the guidance of Jehovah, the Lord.